kitman0804/utf8files/README.md

 # utf8files
-A package to read and write files with UTF-8 encoding in Window.
+A package to read and write files with UTF-8 encoding in Micro$oft Window.

 ## Installation
 ```